Sharon D. Clarke: Television

 Clarke is known for her role in the BBC medical drama Holby City, in which she played Lola Griffin, a doctor with ancestors from Ghana who first appeared in 2005.
 She left the programme in 2008.
 Clarke reprised the role for one episode in 2019.

 Other television roles include the character of Gran'Ma Flossie in the CBBC show The Crust.
 Clarke's other TV credits include Waking the Dead, Soldier Soldier, Broken Glass, Between the Lines, Children's Ward, Stop, Look & Listen – Mary Seacole, Past Caring, The Singing Detective, EastEnders, Boo! and Informer.

 On 10 August 2010, Clarke appeared in an episode of The Bill, "Death Knock", as brothel owner Denise Jones.

 On 24 January 2011, she appeared in EastEnders, as Connor Stanley's mother Kendra.
 In May 2011, Clarke starred in the BBC drama The Shadow Line as Mrs. Dixon, appearing in episodes 2 and 3.

-Clarke voices the character of Treetog in the CBeebies series Tree Fu Tom as well as voicing “One Hundred” on the animated series Numberblocks.
+Clarke voices the character of Treetog in the CBeebies series Tree Fu Tom as well as voicing "One Hundred" on the animated series Numberblocks.

 In October 2017, the BBC announced that Clarke had been cast as Grace O'Brien in the eleventh series of Doctor Who, appearing in the episodes "The Woman Who Fell To Earth", "Arachnids in the UK" and "It Takes You Away".
 She later made brief cameo appearances in the twelfth series episode "Can You Hear Me?", and in the 2021 festive special "Revolution of the Daleks".

 In December 2017, Clarke made a guest appearance on Thunderbirds Are Go, providing the voice for Fire Chief Cass McCready in the Season 2 episode "Inferno", which wasn't broadcast on ITV but was still shown on Amazon Video.

-In 2024, Clarke played DCI Ellis in the Channel 5 and Acorn TV drama series Ellis alongside Andrew Gower.
+She plays the title character in the Channel 5 and Acorn TV drama series Ellis alongside Andrew Gower.

 Apart from acting roles, Clarke has also appeared in various other capacities on TV.
 She sat alongside Russell Watson as a judge on the BBC talent show Last Choir Standing in 2008.
 In the same year, she appeared as a guest on Ready Steady Cook, hosted by Ainsley Harriott, representing Holby City, winning with chef Garrey Dawson.
 She has also been a guest on The Paul O'Grady Show, and made appearances on Children in Need for the BBC, performing as Killer Queen with the cast of We Will Rock You and singing with her Holby City co-stars.